 This year is completely different.
-The passage we are heading to, and you can open there now if you’d like—is Titus 2.
+The passage we are heading to is Titus 2.
 These verses are a message from God to every single lady in this place.
 God has set down a pattern that every woman should strive towards.
-Being a Titus 2 woman of godliness should be the goal and desire of every mother for her daughters, of ever husband for his wife, of every child for their mother and of every believer for her own life.
+Being a Titus 2 woman of godliness should be the goal and desire of every mother for her daughters, of every husband for his wife, of every child for their mother, and of every believer for her own life.

 If you want to be vital in Christ’s church, useful in God’s Kingdom, rewarded at Christ’s Bema Seat Judgment these verses are your marching orders.
 There is no clearer pattern for a godly woman in all of God’s Word than the twelve character qualities recorded in these verses.
 This is what God desires, explains, and expects from obedient and godly women.

 • If you are looking for a passage to study in depth that can change your life—here it is.